Families move. It happens. Jobs, marriage, divorce, lots of reasons. The most important takeaways from this article are:

 - Each state does have a Protecting and Advocacy group for Disabilities, so you may want to familiarize yourself with them before moving.
 You can call them and see if they recommend any parent groups or where they send parents who need IEP help and educational advocates.

 - Find a Facebook group that is regional for your new location.

-- Visit schools, take a look around.
-Do internet searches for Facebook groups and other parent groups and see what they have to say (again, with a grain of salt!).
+- Visit schools, and take a look around.
+Do internet searches for Facebook and other parent groups and see what they have to say (again, with a grain of salt!).

-- If your child is in an out of district placement or an APS, or in a placement that is significantly outside of usual accommodations and pull-out or push-in services, I would call and arrange a meeting with the Special Ed Director as soon as you choose your home.
+- If your child is in an out-of-district placement, an APS, or a placement significantly outside of usual accommodations and pull-out or push-in services, I would call and arrange a meeting with the Special Ed Director soon as you choose your home.

 - Introduce yourself, explain your situation and tell them that you want to bring your child in before the fall so that he can see the new building.
 Keep things positive and cordial right from the get-go.
 This is also a good time to set the stage from the beginning.
-If you haven’t done so, do your child’s Vision Statement.
-Then your new district knows from the start what your vision is for your child.
+If you haven’t done so, make your child’s Vision Statement.
+Then your new district knows your vision for your child from the start.

-- I have had divorced parents as clients, in neighboring districts…and the child switched custody.
-It wasn’t usually a problem as far as maintaining and implementing his IEP, he merely struggled with the transition.
-I’ve also had a similar situation with a child in an APS, divorced parents lived in neighboring districts.
-Child was able to stay in APS after he moved to new district.
+- I have had divorced parents as clients in neighboring districts, and the child switched custody.
+It wasn’t usually a problem for maintaining and implementing his IEP; he merely struggled with the transition.
+I’ve also had a similar situation with a child in an APS; divorced parents lived in neighboring districts.
+The child could stay in APS after moving to a new district.

-- Once your child is settled in and they are doing a re-eval, make sure you take full advantage of the rights that parents have, such as your list of parental concerns and so on.
+- Once your child is settled in, and they are re-evaluating, ensure you take full advantage of parents’ rights, such as your list of parental concerns.

 States certainly have their specific regs and quirks, but it should be the same.
 IDEA is a federal regulation, so not too much in your IEP process should change.